 In a nutshell, this new mechanism would disrupt the current identity management and authentication solutions by laying the foundation for a more promising and secure platform.

 Blockchain based self-sovereign identity management and a decentralized solution developed using Distributed Ledger Technology (DLT) could help address these challenges.

 Undeniably, the blockchain and DLT is an ingenious invention.

 Still, blockchain technology remains one of the most underestimated technologies of the time.

 It was just the surface we’ve scratched.
 So, we thought of preparing another article for blockchain based digital management.
-The next analysis talks about the radical changes that are expected to come after blockchain’s entry in the digital identity management landscape.
+The next analysis talks about the radical changes to come after blockchain’s entry in the digital identity management landscape.
 It highlights some of the prominent use cases and applications of blockchain that can revolutionize the way we share, use and protect our identities, not only over the web but also in the real world.

-A few reads you shouldn’t miss
+A few essential reads